PADI Scuba Diving Courses at Mike’s

 Ever wondered why your dive guides seem to breath water, and move as effortlessly as a turtle?
 Is it because they are actually a fish, or maybe that they have truly mastered the art of Perfect Buoyancy?!

-Over 3 or 4 dives, the PADI Deep Diver Specialty course extends your depth range to 40m / 120ft.
+Over 4 dives, the PADI Deep Diver Specialty course extends your depth range to 40m / 120ft.
 You learn more about the effects of depth on your body, how to plan effectively for deep dives, and the use of specialised equipment and procedures for deep diving.

 A drift dive is any dive where you start and end in a different location.
 Most commonly, drift dives start from a boat, and the boat collects you wherever you end up.
 You may well have already had some experience at diving in a current, but this course concentrates on more than just current diving, as there are special procedures and planning considerations that need to be understood to properly conduct drift dives safely.
 There are many opportunities here in Dauin and Apo to experience drift diving at its best, so this course can be easily blended with a day’s diving to get you comfortable and confident in your drifting skills anywhere.